dymmond/lilya/docs/en/docs/settings.md

 ```

 It is very simple, `LILYA_SETTINGS_MODULE` looks for the custom settings class created for the application
-and loads it in lazy mode and make it globaly available.
+and loads it in lazy mode and make it globally available.

 ## The settings_module